BootBlock/PoSh-Backup/README.md

 *   `-UnpinBackup <FilePath>`: Unpins the backup archive specified by `<FilePath>`, making it subject to retention policies again.
 This removes the `.pinned` marker file.
 *   `-ListArchiveContents <FilePath>`: Lists the contents of the backup archive specified by `<FilePath>`.
 This is a utility mode and does not run a backup.
 *   `-ArchivePasswordSecretName <SecretName>`: For use with utility modes like `-ListArchiveContents`.
 Specifies the name of the secret in PowerShell SecretManagement that holds the password for an encrypted archive.
+*   `-ExtractFromArchive <FilePath>`: Extracts files from the backup archive specified by `<FilePath>`.
+Must be used with `-ExtractToDirectory`.
+*   `-ExtractToDirectory <DirectoryPath>`: The destination directory where files will be extracted.
+*   `-ItemsToExtract <String[]>`: Optional.
+An array of specific file or folder paths inside the archive to extract.
+If omitted, the entire archive is extracted.
+*   `-ForceExtract`: Optional.
+A switch.
+If present, extraction will overwrite existing files in the destination directory without prompting.
 *   `-CheckForUpdate`: Checks for available updates to PoSh-Backup online and then exits.
 Does not perform any backup operations.
 *   `-Quiet`: Suppresses all non-essential console output.
 Critical errors will still be displayed.
 Useful for scheduled tasks.